 Date of Next Review

-This policy applies to domestic and international students, post graduate and undergraduate students and all examinations for award and non-award courses.
+This policy applies to written examinations for domestic and international students, research, post graduate and undergraduate students and award courses.

 |Vice-President (Administration) and University Registrar||